-The importance of Oil Services
+The Importance of Frequent Oil Services

 In the realm of European cars, oil service intervals can be a somewhat touchy subject.
 Some makes state the oil needs to be changed every 10,000 miles, some even 15,000 miles!
 Former ways of thinking would even say mileage intervals of as low at 3,000.
 So, who’s right, and why are there so many differences?